GenoX-Fome/funkin-utau/README.md

 -------------------
 A repository with the famous game Friday Night Funkin's characters voices, for UTAU!

-Since i saw many people reuploading this AND uncrediting me in mods like Garcello Mod, Friday Night Shootin', etc. I decided to take funkin-utau repository down.
-Only because i saw people DM'ing me on Discord for the download and stuff, i was forced to put this up again.

 You MUST credit GenoX and KawaiSprite when using!!, Also if you're using a FANMADE UTAU, credit the original autors of them!

 Voices separated in .wav's by: GenoX https://www.youtube.com/c/GenoXLOID